-The legal position on sports betting in Malaysia is governed primarily by legislation enacted over 70 years ago, prior to the nation's independence and long before the invention of the internet.
+The legal position is governed by legislation enacted over 70 years ago, long before the internet era.
+These acts form the basis of all modern enforcement actions.

 No. Sports betting (with bookmakers) is generally illegal under the Betting Act 1953.
 The government has not issued a license for general sports bookmaking.